presentkim-pm/PersonaSkin/README.md

   <a href="http://hits.dwyl.com/PresentKim/PersonaSkin">
     <img src="http://hits.dwyl.com/PresentKim/PersonaSkin.svg">
   </a>
-  <br> ✔️ Shows characters created with the Character Creator correctly!
+  <br> ✔️ Shows characters made with the Character Creator correctly!
   <br> ✔️ Now you don't have to see a skin filled with random colors!
 </p>